-- Failure to properly stow, secure, and prevent movement of cargo can result in death or severe injury. - The hauling and storage of fuel-powered equipment or vehicles is prohibited.
+- Failure to properly stow, secure, and prevent movement of cargo can result in death or severe injury. - The hauling and storage of fuel and fuel-powered equipment or vehicles is prohibited.
 Failure to adhere to this prohibition can lead to death or severe injury. - Exceeding the vehicle's Occupancy Cargo Carrying Capacity can lead to vehicle instability, which can result in occupant death or severe injury.

 Select TMC motorhomes are equipped with a rear door that allows access to a large interior cargo area when the bed is secured in an upright position.
 Always follow safety warnings regarding suitable cargo types, load weight, load distribution, and cargo securing when using this space for cargo storage and transportation.
-See page 23, page 66, and page 94.
+See pages 31, 85, 113.